 Some Mykonian friends told me if I started sprinkling murders with a message across my adopted country’s tourist paradises, I’d likely be banished, if not hung.
 No one was more amazed than I when my debut novel, Murder in Mykonos (a sort of Mamma Mia setting for a No Country for Old Men story), became Greece’s #1 best selling English-language novel (and a best-seller in Greek, as well).

-My work is published in the US, UK, Germany (German), and Greece (Greek and English), and I’m honored to have served as Chair of the National Board of Bouchercon, the world’s largest mystery convention, and as Adjunct Professor of English at Washington & Jefferson College, teaching mystery writing.
+My work is published in the US, UK, Germany (German), Bulgaria, and Greece (Greek and English), and I’m honored to have served as Chair of the National Board of Bouchercon, the world’s largest mystery convention, and as Adjunct Professor of English at Washington & Jefferson College, teaching mystery writing.

 For media interviews and articles about me, please check out the Media page.